giordano-lucas/dex-cyclic-arbitrage/index.md

 * `Embeddings`  : At first, the models use embeddings produced by the autoencoder as features.
 * `Embeddings + tokens` : Then, additional features are added : for each cycles we add to  its embedding an encoding (one hot) of the tokens it involves.

-These two types of featuere are used and scores are compared to see if names of involved tokens brings relevant information to the prediction.
+These two types of featuere are used and scores are compared to see if names of involved tokens bring relevant information to the prediction.

 In our initial dataset, we also have access to the names of the 3 tokens particpating in the cyclic arbitrage, which could potentially be used as extra features !